lichess-bot-devs/lichess-bot/wiki/Configure-lichess-bot.md

     -casual
 ```
   - `block_list`: An indented list of usernames from which the challenges are always declined.
 If this option is not present, then the list is considered empty.
+  - `online_block_list`: An indented list of urls from which additional block lists are retrieved.
+An online block list is a plain text file where each line contains a single username.
+If this option is not present, then the list is considered empty.
   - `allow_list`: An indented list of usernames from which challenges are exclusively accepted.
 A challenge from a user not on this list is declined.
 If this option is not present or empty, any user's challenge may be accepted.
   - `recent_bot_challenge_age`: Maximum age of a bot challenge to be considered recent in seconds
   - `max_recent_bot_challenges`: Maximum number of recent challenges that can be accepted from the same bot